Chief Digital Officer and Chief Information Officer

-Geoffrey Greene is Director of Departmental IT Systems at Brown University.
+Geoffrey Greene is Director of Departmental Systems at Brown University.
 Geoff has worked in IT at Brown since 1988, holding a variety of positions.
-In his current role, Geoff oversees the Endpoint Engineering and Production Services teams in CIS.
-Geoff and his teams manage the IT software portfolio and ensure quality by directing the change management and problem management processes.
-Geoff also directs IT for the Division of Campus Life and oversees IT for Business and Financial Services.
+In his current role, Geoff directs the Production Services team in CIS and oversees the IT needs for many departments at Brown, including the Division of Biology and Medicine, the Dean of Campus Life, the Department of Public Safety, and Business and Financial Services.
+Geoff and his teams oversee the change management and problem management processes to ensure quality across all aspects of IT.
 To arrange an appointment, please contact Amy Fernandes, Amy_Fernandes@brown.edu.

 Director of Data Science

-As Interim Director of Data Science and Lead Data Scientist, Paul oversees support for data-intensive computing, machine learning, informatics, reporting, and analytics through the Data Science Practice and Business Intelligence teams.
+As Director of Data Science and Lead Data Scientist, Paul oversees support for data-intensive computing, machine learning, informatics, reporting, and analytics through the Data Science Practice team.
 Prior to Brown, Paul worked as a Mathematical Statistician at the U.S. Environmental Protection Agency.
 He completed a Ph.D. in Developmental Psychology at the University of Notre Dame; his undergraduate work was at The Ohio State University.
 Paul is broadly interested in ensemble methods for machine learning, as well as high-performance computing.
 To arrange an appointment, please contact Amy Fernandes, Amy_Fernandes@brown.edu.

 Director, Enterprise Application Services

-As Director of Enterprise Application Services, John Styer oversees teams that provide Web Services and Reporting/Data Warehousing services, as well as teams that implement and support enterprise systems such as Human Resources and Payroll, Financials, Budgeting, Research Administration, and the Banner Student system.
-He serves as staff to the Information Technology Project Review Committee and the Student Systems Coordination Committee, two groups that review, prioritize, and make decisions about new IT project requests.
-John has over 27 years of experience in information technology as an applications developer, project manager, and in other leadership roles.
-Before joining Brown University in 2000, he held technology-related positions in government, insurance, and various consulting services.
+As Director of Enterprise Application Services, John Styer oversees Business Intelligence & Data Warehousing, technical support teams for Human Capital Management, Payroll, Financials, Research Administration, Student Administration, Identity Management, Integration services, Web Services and custom web application development.
+John has over 30 years of experience in information technology as an applications developer, project manager, and in various leadership roles.
+Before joining Brown University in 2000, he held information technology positions in government, insurance, and consulting services.
 To arrange an appointment, please contact Lisa Vaillancourt, Lisa_Vaillancourt@brown.edu.

 Director, Telecommunications and Network Technology